 The Fund may invest in equity securities.
 Equity securities represent ownership interests in a company or partnership and include common stocks, preferred stocks, warrants to acquire common stock, securities convertible into common stock, and investments in master limited partnerships.
 Investments in equity securities in general are subject to market risks that may cause their prices to fluctuate over time.
 Fluctuations in the value of equity securities in which the Fund invests will cause the NAV of the Fund to fluctuate.
-Global stock markets, including the U.S. stock market, tend to be cyclical, with periods when stock prices generally rise and periods when stock prices generally decline.
+Global stock markets, including the U.S. stock market, tend to be cyclical, with periods when stock prices generally decline.
 The Fund may purchase equity securities traded on exchanges or the over-the-counter ("OTC") market.
 The Fund may invest in the types of equity securities described in more detail below.